 Well, it didn’t make sense until I realized what was really going on here…

-The whole Ultimate Retirement Loophole website is a phony.
+The whole Ultimate Retirement Loophole website is a phoney.
 It’s nothing but a huge long-winded, professionally created sales pitch to get you to buy into Agora Financial’s trading program named Income On Demand.

 Income On Demand, the program that they sell is supposedly the “loophole”… but the way they’re selling you into it is completely fake.
 Is Nate Rifkin even a real person?
 I have no idea, but I do know that the story you’re told by him is completely fabricated.